 Where would promotions be if they didn’t offer an enticing welcome package?
 It’s the lifeblood of many iGaming websites, which is why we look at the newbie bonus before all others.
 Seeing as how Dragonfish are behind this site, at least in part, the bonus we’re given has been seen by many customers before.
-It doesn’t make the £70 worth of tickets any less appealing, but it means that you’ll likely have come across the terms and conditions before, and that the quality of this reward starts to feel less than special.
+It doesn’t make the 64 Free Bingo tickets any less appealing, but it means that you’ll likely have come across the terms and conditions before, and that the quality of this reward starts to feel less than special.

-Alongside the tickets, which are given after a £10 deposit, there’s also a set of 10 free games playable on Fluffy Favourites, an Eyecon one armed bandit that is said to be one of the their most popular.
+Alongside the tickets, which are given after a £10 deposit, there’s also a set of 10 free games playable, on one armed bandit.
 This and the above tickets come free of any wagering requirements, which a unique new way for bingo websites to attract you.
 However, it has to be said that the bonus wins from the spins, and other such features, are restricted to no greater than £1.
 Basically, nothing is for free really, even if it’s advertised as such.

 As we continue on to find more promos, we find that Hunky Bingo is lacking in a lot of depth – it may offer regular free spins, as well as the odd monthly deal that guarantees a cash prize, but otherwise this bingo site is seriously lacking in promotional materials.
 And as for a VIP club, there seems to be one, but we can’t find much information about it, which is problematic for anyone who hasn’t signed up just yet and is unsure whether you even should.